 Gainesville, TX (GLE)

 The Gulf Coast & Santa Fe Railroad built the depot in 1902, which originally housed a Fred Harvey restaurant.
-Restored by the community, it now houses a museum, offices and waiting area.
+Restored by the community, it now houses a museum, offices and waiting area – and can be rented for events.

 605 East California Street